-Environment and Climate Change Canada (ECCC) regulations are designed for all of Canada (including offshore), whereas the AER’s proposed requirements are for Alberta only.
+Environment and Climate Change Canada (ECCC) regulations are designed for all of Canada (including offshore), whereas the AER’s requirements are for Alberta only.

 We used extensive modelling to inform the regulatory design in order to minimize the economic impact of the requirements.
 Please contact Alberta Energy for questions related to costs.

 Government of Alberta Offset Program

 The Government of Alberta has implemented a program for projects that voluntarily reduce their greenhouse gas emissions to generate emission offsets under the Technology Innovation and Emission Reduction (TIER) Implementation Act.
 For more information, please visit Alberta Energy and Parks’ website.

 Scope of the Requirements

 - pipeline installations,

 - tank terminals (i.e., production and injection wells, batteries, and central processing facilities within thermal in situ oil sands schemes)

 The new requirements do not apply to the following:

 - AER-regulated facilities that are not related to oil, gas or bitumen production (such as coal, shallow water wells, brine wells, NEB regulated facilities, midstream meter stations, or midstream pipelines),